HuangRunHua/TableTextHandler/README.md

 # TableTextHandler

-A framework that can handle table-style data stored in a text File
+A framework that can handle table-style data stored in a text File.

 ## Overview